Saturday, June 29, 2024

 John Smid was the director of Love in Action until 2008 when he resigned his position.

-In 2010, he apologized for any harm he may have caused, while he was the director of the anti-gay institution which offered conversion therapy.
+In 2010, he apologized for any harm he might have caused, while he was the director of the anti-gay institution, which offered conversion therapy.

 In 2011, he announced that he had been a homosexual before and that he was still a homosexual.